graceklinges/Muller_Bleaching_Data/README.md

-# Muller Bleaching Data
+# Muller Bleaching Data Analysis
-Scripts for sequence processing (demultiplexing, trimming, filtering) and ASV assignment for A. cervicornis bleaching/disease susceptibility study
+Scripts for sequence processing (demultiplexing, trimming, filtering) and ASV assignment with Dada2 for A. cervicornis bleaching/disease susceptibility study